What is the best Bitcoin wallet? Let's talk!

 So, What Is the Best Bitcoin Wallet for You?

 However, if you are buying more than $100 worth of coins, I recommend transferring your coins straight over to a software wallet.

 If you are really concerned about the security of your Bitcoins or you have a large amount invested, then I recommend moving over to an offline storage wallet, I believe it would be the best Bitcoin wallet for you.

 Another thing that I would suggest is that you own multiple wallets.
 This way, you give yourself extra security.
-I’d only recommend this if you were storing $3000+.
+I’d only recommend this if you were storing more than $3000 worth of crypto coins.
 I know it might be tough keeping track of them all, but it’s better to be safe than sorry!

 Your security is your responsibility.
 With all wallets, you must be careful.
 If you carelessly expose your private key, you could be at risk of losing all your funds!
 Just remember the following points to choosing the best Bitcoin wallet: